How much protein should you eat per day to build muscle, or to keep your lean muscle mass when losing fat?

 Use our calculator to find your daily protein requirement!

 Check the buttons to have your protein need calculated!

-This calculator is based on training studies and meta-analyses investigating the effect of different protein intakes on body composition.
+This protein calculator is based on scientific training studies and meta-analyses investigating the effect of different protein intakes on body composition.

 When you eat sufficient amounts of protein, you build more muscle while minimizing fat gain.
 On a weight-loss diet, a high protein intake makes you lose more fat and retain more muscle mass.